Psychologist Treating Trichotillomania

-Dr. Steven Pence is an anxiety specialist in the treatment of Trichotillomania for both children and adults and his office is located in Oakland County, Michigan.
+Dr. Steven Pence is an anxiety specialist treating Trichotillomania for both children and adults.
+His office is centrally located near Bloomfield Hills, Birmingham, and Troy in Oakland County, Michigan.
 Dr. Pence treats Trichotillomania with evidenced-based cognitive behavior therapy with emphasis on body-focused repetitive behaviors and habit reversal training (HRT) for both weekly therapy and intensive outpatient treatment programs.
-Trichotillomania is a type of impulsive control disorder in which the person has an irresistible urge to pull hair from your scalp, eyebrows, or other areas of their body.
+Trichotillomania is a type of impulsive control disorder in which the person has an irresistible hair pulling urge from your scalp, eyebrows, or other areas of their body.
 Most individuals tend to start pulling their hair during childhood or adolescence, but it can start at any age including infant or in pre-school.
 It may affect as much as 4% of the population and women are four times more likely to be affected than men.
 A stressful event can be associated with the onset such as change of schools, abuse, family conflict, or death of a parent.
 Early detection is the best form of prevention and leads to early treatment.
 Symptoms usually begin before age 17.
 Body-focused repetitive behavior is a general term that refers to an repetitive self-grooming behavior such as pulling, picking, biting, or scraping of the hair, skin, or nails that results in damage to the body.

 Symptoms of this disorder may include:

 Patchy bald areas on the scalp or other areas of your body